The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 Before you start your machine, make sure that your power switch on the left side of the control panel is set to “Variable” and not “High”.
 It’s also a good idea to set the power to “1” or the lowest speed on the control dial when you start it.

-You want to do this to make sure that you don’t start the machine at its highest speed, which is better for the motor (and your kitchen if you forgot to put the lid on and you’re making tomato soup) to go to High after you’ve started at a lower speed.
+You want to do this to make sure that you don’t start the machine at its highest speed, which is better for the motor (and your kitchen if you forgot to put the lid on and you’re making tomato soup) to go to High after you’ve started at the lower speed settings.

 The variable speed control dial in the middle of the control panel is where you can choose your motor speed.
-The control dial is easy to rotate clockwise to increase speed.
+The variable speed control dial is easy to rotate clockwise to increase speed.

-The Variable switch setting (hold the button on the left side of the control panel above down) is Vitamix’s pulse feature.
+The Variable switch setting (hold the button on the left side of the control panel above down) is Vitamix’s pulse feature on the 5200.
 The pulse feature will turn on the motor on the 5200 for as long as you hold the Variable button down and at whichever speed is set on the speed dial.

-Vitamix has designed its 64-ounce container with specific angles (see container below) to create a vortex with whatever liquid or other food, for instance, ice cream, that you’re blending to ensure that ingredients are moved to your blades and don’t stay stuck on the sides of the container, the “Vitamix vortex”.
+Vitamix has designed its 64-ounce container with specific angles (see the picture of the container below) to create a vortex with whatever liquid or other food that you’re blending to ensure that ingredients are moved to your blades and don’t stay stuck on the sides of the container, the “Vitamix vortex”.

 After you turn on the machine at low speed, you can easily adjust the power by turning the dial up to “10”.
 From there you can choose “High” at the highest speed (I guess you could call it “11”) setting.